GrayJack/manjaro-grayjack/README.md

 # **manjaro-grayjack**

-This is a personal repository with a mix of AUR packages that I use and packages of softwares that I made the PKGBUILD
+This is a personal repository with a mix of AUR packages that I use and packages of softwares that I made or modified the PKGBUILD

 **Note: Only x86_64 packages**